 Guyana experiences two rainy seasons per year, May – August and November – January.

 One of the Guyanese national dishes is the pepperpot.
 It’s a stewed meat dish, which is strongly flavored with cinnamon, cassareep and hot peppers.
 Another favorite dish of theirs is chicken curry and rice.

 Guyana is considered to be part of the Caribbean region, due to the influence of Indian, African, Amerindian, British, Portuguese, Chinese, and Dutch cultures.

 One of the tallest wooden churches on this planet can be found in Guyana.
 St George’s Cathedral in Georgetown, has a spire that soars up 43 meters (142 feet).
 It was built in the year 1899.

 In 1978, Guyana witnessed the largest mass suicide in modern history.
 More than 900 people, including 300 children all died by drinking poison.
 They were all members of a religious cult, led by American Jim Jones, called the Peoples Temple.

 Guyana is rich in gold and diamonds.
 One of their old customs is to give new born babies a piece of gold jewelry for good luck.
-For a girl, it would be gold earrings and bangles and for a boy, a gold ring and bracelet.
+For a girl, it would be gold earrings and bangles, and for a boy, gold rings or bracelets.

-Guyana is well known for its locally made handcraft, such as costume jewelry, wallets, paintings, handbags and numerous other items.
+Guyana is well known for their locally made handcraft, such as costume jewelry, wallets, paintings, handbags and numerous other items.